 Ali Makanika, 35 years old, is a cassava farmer.
 He is divorced with 3 children and lives with his mother.

 In order to make money he hustles tourists, acting as an informal guide around town.
 He can earns the equivalent of $15 per day to feed his addiction.

-People chew marijuana leaf throughout the day to help engage their appetites, which wanes with prolonged heroin use
+Addicts chew or smoke marijuana leaf throughout the day to help engage their appetites, which wanes with prolonged heroin use